-- 4.2 Before an appeal is taken into consideration, the Board of Appeals sends a notice of appeal to the Admission Board, inviting the Board to contact the appellant in order to determine whether or not an amicable settlement of the dispute is possible.
+- 4.1 Applicants who do not agree with decisions based on these regulations can appeal within six weeks after receipt of the decision.
+The appeal must be in writing and directed at the Examination Appeals Board.
+The appeal has to be sent to the Student Legal Protection Desk (legalprotection.students@wur.nl). - 4.2 Before an appeal is taken into consideration, the Examination Appeals Board sends a notice of appeal to the Admission Board, inviting the Board to contact the appellant in order to determine whether or not an amicable settlement of the

+- dispute is possible.
 The Admission Board shall reconsider the application.
-Appellants can supply additional documents to support their application. - 4.3 Within three weeks the Admission Board shall report to the Board of Appeals whether or not an amicable settlement has been reached.
-If this is not the case, the Board of Appeals shall start the appeal procedure.
+Appellants can supply additional documents to support their application. - 4.3 Within three weeks the Admission Board shall report to the Examination Appeals Board whether or not an amicable settlement has been reached.
+If this is not the case, the Examination Appeals Board shall start the appeal procedure.